-Filed by the Registrant ⊠

-Filed by a Party other than the Registrant

-Check the appropriate box:

-Preliminary Proxy Statement

-Confid dential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))
+- o Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-\boxtimes Definit ive Proxy Statement
+- Definitive Proxy Statement

-Definit ive Additional Materials
+- o Definitive Additional Materials

-Soliciti ing Material under §240.14a-12
+- o Soliciting Material under §240.14a-12

-HealthEquity, Inc.

 (Name of Registrant as Specified In Its Charter)

 (Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Paym ent of F iling Fee (Check the appropriate box):
+Payment of Filing Fee (Check the appropriate box):

 \boxtimes No fee required.

-Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies:

-(2) Aggregate number of securities to which transaction applies:

-(3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined

-(4) Proposed maximum aggregate value of transaction:

-(5) Total fee paid:

-Fee pa aid previously with preliminary materials.

-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-(1) Amount Previously Paid:

-(2) Form, Schedule or Registration Statement No.:

-(3) Filing Party:

-(4) Date Filed:
+- Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - o Fee paid previously with preliminary materials. - Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party: - (4) Date Filed:

-15 W. Scenic Pointe Dr., Ste.
+HEALTHEQUITY, INC. 15 W. Scenic Pointe Dr., Ste.
 100 Draper, UT 84020